 In undertaking a search with consent any vulnerability of the student should be considered such as any Special Educational Needs (SEN) or learning difficulties.
-In these circumstances a member of the Assessment and Support Team should pe present to support the student and where needed to assist in any search.
+In these circumstances a member of Student Services is asked to be present for the search.

-It is the policy of Lincoln College that this type of search will be recorded on the College Safeguarding Database.
-To facilitate this a proforma aide memoire is attached at appendix A which should be used and forwarded to the Safeguarding Team.
-The details can also be e-mailed to safeguarding@lincolncollege.ac.uk.
+It is the policy of Lincoln College that this type of search will be recorded on the CPOMs database.
+To facilitate this a proforma aide memoire is attached at appendix A which should be used and forwarded to the Head of Student Services and the Safeguarding Team.